HL7/cql/input/pages/04-logicalspecification.md

 Note that these operators are defined with 3-valued logic semantics, allowing the operators to deal consistently with missing information.

-For more information on the semantics of these operators, refer to the <<09-b-cqlreference.adoc#logical-operators-3,Logical Operators>> section in the link:09-b-cqlreference.html[CQL Reference].
+For more information on the semantics of these operators, refer to the <<09-b-cqlreference.adoc#logical-operators-3,Logical Operators>> section in the [CQL Reference](09-b-cqlreference.html).

 === And